If you’ve been to Bologna then you know — there are few pasta dishes as delicious as authentic Lasagne alla Bolognese.

-We're talking the classic lasagna that hails from the city of Bologna that's layers and layers of fresh homemade spinach pasta, a real deal ragù alla bolognese sauce, a béchamel sauce, and loads of grated Parmigiano-Reggiano cheese.
+We’re talking the classic lasagna that’s also known as Lasagne Verde that hails from the city of Bologna that’s layers and layers of fresh homemade spinach pasta, a real deal ragù alla bolognese sauce, a béchamel sauce, and loads of grated Parmigiano-Reggiano cheese.

 Though it is indeed a lasagna, it’s very different from the Italian-American lasagna recipes.
 As in this is not a quick lasagna bolognese and the classic recipe doesn’t have ricotta and mozzarella.

 What it does have is an impossibly light combination of flavors.
 And, though it takes a lot of time to make, it can be make well ahead of time and is always a crowd pleaser.
 Here are our lasagna making cooking tips to make sure you have success every single time.

 Give Yourself Plenty Of Time

 This lasagna is not a dish that should be rushed — the flavor comes from the slow, long simmered sauce so give yourself ample time.
 Between active kitchen work, the cooking, and resting time, you’ll want to budget about 8 hours from when you start to when you serve it.

 As such this is a great weekend cooking project.
 You can make over the course of one day, or, even over two days by making all the components one day (i.e. the fresh pasta, ragù, and béchamel) and then assembling and cooking it the next.

 Of course, you don’t have to make every element from scratch every single time but we encourage you to make the whole recipe all the way through at least once.

 Use The Food Processor To Finely Chop The Vegetables